SaaS Stuck at $10K MRR: What’s Actually Wrong

 Day 1: Build Your Outreach List

-Expand from 20 to 50 ideal customer profiles.
-Spend 2 hours researching and building this list.
+Expand your list from 20 to 50 ideal customer profiles, and spend 2 focused hours researching and building it out.

 Criteria for inclusion: